cameronmalloy/cameronmalloy_pelican/content/articles/ba_sentiment.md

 </li>
 </ol>

-The clusters aren't perfect, but the ability for it to extract a large amount of tweets relating to the pandemic is promising.
+The clusters aren't perfect, but the ability for it to extract a large number of tweets relating to the pandemic is promising.
 At a quick glance at the cluster, you can find a noticeable amount of related tweets to COVID-19.
 Once the pandemic dies down, the cluster will likely be lost, however, it could also pick up on other community dissatisfaction in the future.

 ## Results
 We started with a dataset of tweets from the bay area and stripped it down to tweets that were likely to be from people who lived in certain cities within the bay.